BU-ISCIII/relecov-platform/README.md

 The installer creates and preserves the `nextstrain_data` volume but does not choose or download datasets.
-After deployment, copy the reviewed Auspice data from the host through the running service:
+After deployment, copy the reviewed Auspice data from the host through the running service so it reaches the mounted volume:

 ```bash
 NEXTSTRAIN_SOURCE='/srv/relecov-nextstrain-data'